 - Let them choose – letting your child choose the duvet cover or cushions will get them involved and make them more likely to want to curl up and read a book there.

 - Easy to reach their books – make sure the bookshelves aren’t so high that they struggle to reach and risk pulling everything down when they try.
+There’s lots of children’s furniture that would fit in a reading nook if you want bookcases rather than shelves.

 What do you think?
 Would something like this encourage your child to want to read more?